Post Breakup Dating – Good or Bad for You?

 Lives Going in Different Directions

 Phil is in law school and a serious student.
 Steve is in bartending school and a late-night partier, looking for fun times 4-5 nights a week.
 Living together has become tough for both.
 Lifestyles are just too different, and arguments with lots of emotions are frequent.
 Better to just end it.
-But that doesn't mean that one last night of physical bliss with the ex can't happen.
-The point is that sexual desire was always there, so focus on that as you do the right thing and break up.
+But that doesn’t mean that one last fun date night with the ex can’t .
+The point is that enjoying dating was always there, so focus on that as you do the right thing and break up.

 Each person knows themselves and what will make their breaking up go better.
-Sometimes, breakup sex puts the final period on that relationship sentence.
-For others, though, the motivation for the breakup sex may be rekindling a relationship that is dead, at least in the eyes of the other partner.
-If you still have a strong attachment to an ex who does not share that, don't let that person pressure you into breakup sex.
+Sometimes, breakup dating puts the final period on that relationship sentence.
+For others, though, the motivation for the breakup dates may be rekindling a relationship that is dead, at least in the eyes of the other partner.
+If you still have a strong attachment to an ex who does not share that, don’t let that person pressure you into breakup dating.
 You have decided that ending it has to happen, but end it on your terms, not theirs.

 Share this post: